EfranaOD/web-tech/01-mini-projects/02-user-manager/README.md

 - style.css
 - script.js

+---

 ## How to Run

 1. Open `index.html` in a browser.
 2. Add users and try the different actions (list, search, filter, delete, edit).

+---

+**Note:**
+The CSS was borrowed from a template to speed up UI setup.
+All core logic and functionality were implemented by me.

+---

 ## Author